 You’ve chosen the devices to run your business.
 That’s great, but are you still dealing with each of those devices individually?
 If you hire a new employee, do you go to the Apple Store to buy a new Mac, bring it back to the office, spend a few hours installing the right software, and then sit down with the employee to get them started with email accounts and other logins?

 That self-support approach can work when your company has only a few users, but as your business grows, how much of your time can you afford to spend on IT?
 You might enjoy it, but it distracts you from what you need to do to make your company thrive.
 Sure, you might think you’re saving money by doing this work yourself instead of hiring an IT professional, but that amount may pale in comparison to the amount you could make in your primary role.
-There’s a better way: a managed IT department with device-management software.
+There’s a better way: Outsourced or Managed IT Services with device-management software.

-In essence, with a managed IT department, we become part of your team, creating systems that simplify and speed up the process of onboarding new devices, monitoring their usage, ensuring their security, and providing ongoing support.
-Here are some of the ways a managed IT department model can help your business.
+In essence, with Managed IT Services, we become part of your team, creating systems that simplify and speed up the process of onboarding new devices, monitoring their usage, ensuring their security, and providing ongoing support.
+Here are some of the ways a Managed IT Services model can help your business.

 Faster and More Accurate Setup

-With a managed IT department and properly configured device-management software, you can order a Mac or iOS device from Apple (through an Apple Business Manager account) and when it arrives, your employee can take it out of the box, log in, and have the entire device automatically configured over the network with required apps, server settings, security policies, and more.
+With Managed IT Services and properly configured device-management software, you can order a Mac or iOS device from Apple (through an Apple Business Manager account) and when it arrives, your employee can take it out of the box, log in, and have the entire device automatically configured over the network with required apps, server settings, security policies, and more.

 If you’ve spent several hours configuring devices manually, it’s magical to watch a device pick up apps and settings automatically.
 And it’s not just for new devices.
 If an employee leaves or you need to repurpose a Mac or iOS device, device-management software can automatically wipe it and set it up for its new role with minimal effort.